Skip to content

 Carlson Law Group

 Mr. Carlson formed Carlson Law Group, Inc. in January 2005.
-He currently represents scores of real estate professionals in a wide range of matters.
+He currently represents scores of real estate professionals in a wide range of matters in California.
 Mr. Carlson also represents individuals in the purchase, sale and lease of residential, commercial and industrial properties.
 Additionally, he has assisted several clients in building permit, zoning and other land use matters.
 Mr. Carlson’s practice focuses mainly on litigated matters, and he has handled over a dozen jury trials to verdict as well as several court trials.
 His trial experience includes two trials that each lasted over five weeks.
 Throughout his career, Mr. Carlson has strived to provide superior legal services while at the same time containing costs for his clients.

 Back To Top